Skull Crushers: Muscles Worked, How To Do and Form

 1. Grab the bar with a supinated grip and wrap your lifting straps securely around the bar.

-2. Lie back on the bench and press the bar up so that it’s positioned over your forehead.
+2. Lie back on the bench and press the bar up to position it over your forehead.

 3. Lower the bar behind your head by breaking at your elbows.